Prof. Nicole Pamme holds a chair in Analytical Chemistry at the University of Hull (UK) in the Department of Chemistry and Biochemistry.

 Her research activities focus on Lab-on-a-Chip devices for pharmaceutical, clinical and environmental analysis, biomedical research with tissue-on-a-chip devices as well as process integration and material synthesis in collaboration with Chemistry, Engineering and Biomedical Sciences.
 She has authored >100 peer reviewed publications, patents and book chapters in this area.

-Prof. Pamme has served on the programme committee of the microTAS conference since 2008 and chaired the microTAS 2016 conference in Dublin.
-She sits on the Board of Directors of the Chemical and Biological Microsystems Society (CBMS) and acts as its Vice President.
-She is also on the editorial advisory boards of Lab on a Chip (RSC Publishing) and Analytica Chimica Acta (Elsevier).
+Prof. Pamme has served on the programme committee of the microTAS conference and chaired the microTAS 2016 conference in Dublin.
+She is a member of the Board of Directors of the Chemical and Biological Microsystems Society (CBMS) and acts as its Vice President.
+Nicole is an Associate Editor for the Analyst (RSC Publishing) and serves on the editorial advisory boards of Lab on a Chip (RSC Publishing), Analytical Chemistry (ACS Publications) and Analytica Chimica Acta (Elsevier).

 Her teaching activities include lectures on microanalytical and forensic chemistry as well as biosensors; Nicole has also co-authored a textbook for UG students on Bioanalytical Chemistry, now in its second edition.